-The allocations referred to above are all through direct exposure to the underlying investee companies by purchasing equities in such companies.
+The allocations referred to above are all through direct exposure to the underlying investee issuers bonds.
 The Sub-fund does not use derivatives (indirect exposure) to attain the positive environmental and / or social characteristics or Sustainable Investments.

 Monitoring of environmental or social characteristics